Car Insurance for International Drivers: Foreign License Coverage in the US

 Who Insures International Drivers in the US?

 Getting car insurance with a foreign license in the US is entirely possible — but not every insurer makes it easy.
-The good news is that several major carriers actively accept foreign license holders, including State Farm, Progressive, Geico, Liberty Mutual, and Allstate.
+The good news is that several major carriers actively accept foreign license holders, including State Farm, Progressive, Geico, Farmers, and Liberty Mutual.
 Smaller regional carriers and specialty insurers also fill this gap for immigrants and expats.
+Most insurers do not require a Social Security Number (SSN) for non-residents — a passport, visa, and US address are typically sufficient to get a policy started.

-Here's what you need to know about how each major insurer generally handles foreign license holders:
+Here's how major insurers generally handle foreign license holders:

 Insurance Company Accepts Foreign License Notes

-Progressive ✅ Yes Online quotes available; treats applicants as new drivers
+Progressive ✅ Yes Online quotes available; may discount for international driving records

-Geico ✅ Yes Competitive starting rates; some states require IDP
+Geico ✅ Yes Competitive starting rates; IDP recommended in many states

 Liberty Mutual ✅ Yes Offers coverage for non-US citizens; documentation required